 Jeff is on a mission to serve, respect and help those around him.
 He is passionate about meeting the needs of the communities Centura serves, achieving excellent patient outcomes and developing innovative ways to extend Centura’s Mission across southwest Kansas.
 He and his wife, Jill, have been married for 28 years and have three children, Jack, Lillie, and Maggie.

 Amanda Vaughan is the Chief Financial Officer for St. Catherine and Bob Wilson Memorial hospitals.
 She began her career with Centura Health in 1998 at St. Catherine Hospital, successfully serving in various roles within Revenue Cycle and then as Director of Finance until 2007, when she stepped into her current leadership position as CFO.
 In 2019, Amanda expanded her duties and is additionally serving as Chief Operating Officer.

-She earned a BS in Healthcare Policy and Administration from Wichita State University and an MBA in Healthcare Administration and Finance from Regis University.
+She earned a Bachelor of Science in Healthcare Policy and Administration from Wichita State University and a Master of Business Administration in Healthcare Administration and Finance from Regis University.

-Amanda enjoys spending time outdoors with her family, especially in Colorado where they like to hike, fish and spend time outside.
-Her husband is a self-employed farmer and they have a teenaged son and an elementary-aged daughter.
+Amanda enjoys spending time outdoors with her family, especially in Colorado, where they like to hike, fish, and spend time outside.
+Her husband is a self-employed farmer, and they have a teenage son and an elementary-aged daughter.